 Every where you look, you are being told to be mindful about something.
 Be mindful while eating.
 Be mindful while exercising.
 Be mindful while washing your car.
 Be mindful while showering.
 What exactly is mindfulness?
 Why should we be doing it all the time?

-Mindfulness has roots in Buddhist meditation, whose teachings use it to develop what they call self-knowledge and wisdom, which are on the path to enlightenment (the complete freedom from suffering).
+Mindfulness has roots in Buddhist meditation, whose teachings use it to develop what they call self-knowledge and wisdom, which are on the path to enlightenment (complete freedom from suffering).
 The term “mindfulness” was coined by Jon Kabat-Zinn to help make the concept more appealing.
 In 1979, he launched the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusetts Medical School.
 This brought the idea of mindfulness to the American mainstream.

-While it still is a formal meditation practice and is commonly use with psychotherapy, especially Cognitive Behavior Therapy, nowadays, mindfulness has become more of a mode of being.
+While it still is a formal meditation practice and is commonly used with psychotherapy, especially Cognitive Behavior Therapy, nowadays, mindfulness has become more of a mode of being.
 You can practice it by focusing your attention on your moment-to-moment sensations during everyday activities.
-You can start small by doing one thing and giving it your full attention, such as showering, eating or washing your car.
+You can start small by doing one thing and giving it your full attention, such as showering, eating, or washing your car.
 The essential element is to slow down the process and be fully present as it unfolds and involves all of your senses.

 Mindfulness can definitely be helpful in reducing stress and increasing your happiness.
 Who wouldn’t benefit from that?
 While it is initially challenging, it does become easier the more you practice it.
 The effort you put into being mindful can only improve the quality of your life.